juandebravo/juandebravo.github.com/_posts/2023-03-27-get-pull-requests-metrics-with-chat-gpt.md

 This was a good way to start our relationship for this matter :blush: It helped me to avoid:

 - checking which python library should I use.
-- check the API to understand how to obtain each pull request and its status and data.
+- check the github / python library API to understand how to obtain each pull request and its status.

 I realized my question was misleading, as it interpreted that I was interested in a specific Pull Request: